ozthe2/MyPowerShell/Shortcuts/ReadMe.md

 - Defaults to public\all users in all cases unless told otherwise.
 (Useful if deploying this via deployment software as SYSTEM eg Intune.)

 ## Remove-OHShortcut
-- Delete a shortcut on the logged-in user's desktop or the the Public desktop.
+- Delete a shortcut on the logged-in user's desktop or the Public desktop.
-- Delete a shortcut on the logged in users start menu or the the all user's start menu.
+- Delete a shortcut on the logged in users start menu or the all user's start menu.
 - Delete a shortcut in the start menu and desktop.
 (For the logged-in user or all user's.)